akhilnas/portfolio/src/content/pages/about.md

 ## Skills and Expertise

 My primary area of focus for the last two years has been in natural language processing (NLP) and large language models (LLM).
-I utilize a vaiety of techniques drawn from Machine learning, deep learning or reinforcement learning librarires.
-I have experimented with time-series analysis and recommender systems during my free-time.
+I utilize a variety of techniques drawn from machine learning, deep learning and reinforcement learning libraries.
+I have experimented with time-series analysis and recommender systems during my free time.

-I do not put an undue emphasis on the branch of the artifial intelligence tree the particular method belongs to but rather how good and efficient it is to solve the current problem in question.
+I do not put an undue emphasis on the branch of the artificial intelligence tree the particular method belongs to but rather how good and efficient it is to solve the current problem in question.

 I also list out my technical skills using the following categories which are sorted based on how often I have used them.